5-9 Weeroona Avenue, Macleay Island, QLD 4184 | Property Value & History | OnTheHouse

 Property Details for 5-9 Weeroona Ave, Macleay Island

-5-9 Weeroona Ave, Macleay Island is a 4 bedroom, 3 bathroom House with 3 parking spaces.
-The property has a land size of 4047m2 and floor size of 380m2.
+5-9 Weeroona Ave, Macleay Island is a 4 bedroom, 3 bathroom House with 1 parking spaces and was built in 1991.
+The property has a land size of 4047m2 and floor size of 387m2.
 While the property is not currently for sale or for rent, it was last sold in July 2024.
-There are other 4 bedroom House sold in Macleay Island in the last 12 months.

 Building Type